iiasa/message_ix/doc/README.rst

 Auto-documentation of the MESSAGEix framework
 =============================================

 The documentation of the MESSAGEix framework is generated from rst files included in ``doc\source`` and from mark-up comments in the GAMS code written in restructured text.

 Dependencies
 ------------

-1. Sphinx_ v1.1.2 or higher
+1. Sphinx_ v1.8 or higher
-2. `sphinxcontrib.bibtex`
+2. `sphinx_rtd_theme`
-3. `sphinxcontrib-fulltoc`
+3. `sphinxcontrib.bibtex`
 4. `numpydoc`
-5. `cloud_sptheme`

 Writing in Restructured Text